 Location: Nunavut, Canada

-– New underground mine required volume reduction for site water balance control at Meliadine mine
+- The new underground mine requires volume reduction for site water balance control at Meliadine Mine

-– Issue with managing excess brine generated by the RO plant.
+- Issues with managing excess brine generated by the RO plant.

 - High cost & complex logistics to dispose of brine using traditional methods